icecoder/ICErepo/README.md

 ```

-####Step 3: Enter your repo/server settings
+####Step 3: Enter your repo & server dir settings
 ```
-Also in index.php enter the repo & corresponding server paths Once done, enter 'selected' as a 3rd array param next to your default repo/server option Finally, set $_SESSION['userLevel'] with your own login system (or just uncomment line 3) Upload ICErepo & visit in a web browser
+Also in index.php, enter the repo & corresponding server paths Optionally, enter 'selected' as a 3rd param next to your default repo/server option to autoloaded that.
+Finally, tie in $_SESSION['userLevel'] with your own login system, or uncomment line 3 to use immediately Upload ICErepo, visit in a web browser & enjoy
 ```

 **Dev schedule:**